 Turmel’s style is concrete, very clear, and is often accompanied by a humorous touch.
 He has the gift of being able to tackle knotty doctrinal problems with charm.
 His autobiography appeared in two volumes (1935 and 1937).

 The unfortunate life of this long misunderstood and reclusive genius did not assure him the high-profile impact of a Renan or Loisy.
 Yet, in the end, Turmel may surpass others in the sheer power of his insights and the vigor of his arguments.

 [The above is a translation and slight adaptation of Henri Labbé’s article found in Dictionnaire Rationaliste, 1964.]

 – Dujardin, Édouard.
 Grandeur et décadence de la critique.
 Sa rénovation.
 Le cas de l’abbé Turmel.
 Paris: Messein, 1931.

 – Sartiaux, Félix.
 Joseph Turmel, prêtre, historien des dogmes.
 Paris: Rieder, 1931.

 – Département des manuscrits de la Bibliothèque nationale, documents concernant Joseph Turmel donnés par Mme Félix Sartiaux (n. a. fr.
 17780-17792).
 (Signalés dans Bibliothèque de l’école des chartes, 1985, vol. 143, p.
 317. Available online.)

-– Twelve of Turmel’s books are available for purchase.
+– Thirteen of Turmel’s books are available for purchase.

 – Turmel’s Histoire de la théologie positive (7 vols.) is online here.